kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

-* unspecified defaults to 'file/ext4' today for backwards compatibility and in mount_linux.go
+* unspecified defaults to 'file/ext4' today for backwards compatibility in mount_linux.go

-# Dynamically provisioning
+# Dynamic provisioning

 Using dynamic provisioning, user is able to create block volume via provisioners.
 Currently, we have two types of provisioners, internal provisioner and external provisioner.